CollegeBoreal/INF1083-200-20A-01/T.Testing/appium/README.md

 #### :two: Add the [Appium](http://appium.io) Library using [nativescript-dev-appium](https://github.com/NativeScript/nativescript-dev-appium)

-:pushpin: Choose `angular` and `jasmine`
+:pushpin: Choose `typescript` and `mocha`

 ```
 $ echo angular | npm install nativescript-dev-appium --save-dev
 ...
 ?
 What kind of project do you use?
 (Use arrow keys)
   javascript
-  typescript
+❯ typescript
-❯ angular
+  angular
   vue
   shared-ng-project
 ...
 ?
-What kind of project do you use? angular
+What kind of project do you use? typescript
 ?
 Which testing framework do you prefer?
 (Use arrow keys)
-  mocha
+❯ mocha
-❯ jasmine
+  jasmine
   none
 ```